 3. Rights and obligations of members.
 All members shall have the right to participate in the activities of the Association, and in the election of Officers.
 Membership involves no obligation other than the payment of annual dues.
 The Executive Committee shall establish the amount of the annual dues.

 a.
-At least three months before the annual membership meeting, the Executive Committee shall submit by mail a panel of one or two names each for the position of President and Vice-President, and two to four candidates for the positions of the two Executive Committee members whose terms are about to expire.
+At least five months before the annual membership meeting, the Executive Committee shall submit by email a panel of one or two names each for the position of President and Vice-President, and two to four candidates for the positions of the two Executive Committee members whose terms are about to expire.

 b.
-Members may require the Executive Committee to add to the panel names of other candidates for these positions by submitting to the Executive Secretary a petition of nomination signed by five members of the Association and accompanied by a statement that the nominee has indicated his willingness to serve.
-Such petition must be submitted no later than November 1st.
+Members may require the Executive Committee to add to the panel names of other candidates for these positions by submitting to the Executive Secretary a petition of nomination signed by five members of the Association and accompanied by a statement that the nominee has indicated their willingness to serve.
+Such petition must be submitted no later than August1st.

 d.
-If, on November 1st, there are more nominees for the several positions than vacancies to be filled, an election shall be conducted by mail during the month of November.
-The respective candidates receiving the largest number of votes for President and Vice-President, and the two candidates receiving the largest number of votes for the position of Executive Committee member, will be declared elected.
+If, on August 1st, there are more nominees for the several positions than vacancies to be filled, an election shall be conducted by mail during the month of August.
+The respective candidate receiving the largest number of votes for President, and the two candidates receiving the largest number of votes for the position of Executive Committee member, will be declared elected.
 In the event of ties, the Executive Committee shall choose one of the tying candidates for the vacant position.

 e.
 The results of the election shall be announced at the annual membership meeting and the new Executive Committee shall take office immediately following the meeting.